 Of course, gratuitous, disembodied jiggly body parts are lecture one of sexual objectification 101; by all means, we can discuss Nussbaum’s perspective on that in the comments, or in that earlier post.
 But my main intention in quoting her is not quite so lofty.

-Rather, it’s to explain why my initial reaction to the MV was as visceral as it was, way back on that subway in the summer of 2013.
-Because Nussbaum speaks to how, when I’m in the mood, I almost can’t help but stare at certain body parts of my wife’s.
-Far from feeling objectified, my wife mostly finds it amusing, and relishes the exclusive attention and focus given to those body parts later.
-Seeing Ji-won lying down in that tent in the MV, the camera gaze lingers on her body very much like I would on hers, as I luxuriate in the feel of her skin and savor her scent.
+Rather, it’s to explain why my initial reaction to the MV was so visceral.
+Nussbaum speaks to how, when I’m in the mood, I almost can’t help but stare at certain body parts of my wife’s.
+Yet far from feeling objectified, my wife mostly finds it amusing, and relishes the exclusive attention and focus given to those body parts later.
+Seeing Ji-won lying down in that tent in the MV, the camera gaze lingers on her body very much like I would on my wife’s, as I luxuriate in the feel of her skin and savor her scent.
 Say, on a rare lazy Sunday afternoon, before we both suddenly realize the kids will be in the playground for—OMG—a whole half hour.

 I imagine something similar explains why some lesbian commentators’ appreciation of the MV is so strong too.
 It’s what makes it so evocative, and explains how what would otherwise strikingly sensuous MV—arousing the senses without the sexual connotation—is really much more of a sensual one, “gratifying the carnal, especially sexual, senses“.